-$W{ m F}$ Health, Well-Being, and Academics, Our focus for students and staff academic needs and allow them to attain the learning standards in all curricular areas.
+WF Health, Well-Being, and Academics, Our focus for students and staff academic needs and allow them to attain the learning standards in all curricular areas.
 Grades 7-12 The district will: -Design instruction that is in full compliance with the Commissioner's regulations Part 100.4 and 100.5 around the required units of study.
 We will ensure that all students have access to instruction to enable them to achieve the State's learning standards.
-Ensure that all teachers utilize our learning management system Canvas to allow for ✓ - ~ seamless transition between in-person instruction and distance learning as needed for the 2020-21 school year.
-Fine Arts The district will: / - / -Continue our commitment to high quality arts instruction and we fully understand the unique challenges of distance learning and the Arts. -Make curricular adjustments to all Fine Arts courses to ensure student engagement whether in person or distance learning.
-Visual Arts -Ensure limited shared supplies and cleaning protocols while in person and design projects with household items for distance learning projects. ~ ~ Music -At the secondary level - Ensure that all chorus and band classes can maintain 12 feet social distance.
-If that cannot be attained due to space constraints, curricular changes will be made; for example, we will focus on music theory and appreciation while in person and then have distance learning focus on practice, recording, and videos of musical performances. ✓ Chorus, band, and orchestra are meeting in large instructional spaces such Consistent with NYS guidance groups must be 6 feet apart
+1 Image: A start of the start of Ensure that all teachers utilize our learning management system Canvas to allow for seamless transition between in-person instruction and distance learning as needed for the 2020-21 school year.
+Fine Arts The district will: √ -Continue our commitment to high quality arts instruction and we fully understand the unique challenges of distance learning and the Arts. -Make curricular adjustments to all Fine Arts courses to ensure student engagement whether in person or distance learning.
+Visual Arts -Ensure limited shared supplies and cleaning protocols while in person and design projects with household items for distance learning projects.
+Music -At the secondary level - Ensure that all chorus and band classes can maintain 12 feet social distance.
+If that cannot be attained due to space constraints, curricular changes will be made; for example, we will focus on music theory and appreciation while in person and then have distance learning focus on practice, recording, and videos of musical performances.
+1 Chorus, band, and orchestra are meeting in large instructional spaces such Consiste with NY guidana groups m be 6 fea apart

-$W{\rm F}$ WE Health, Well-Being, and Academics, Our focus for students and staff -At the Elementary level- Chorus, band and orchestra will not commence during the Stage 1.
+WF Health, Well-Being, and Academics, Our focus for students and staff -At the Elementary level- Chorus, band and orchestra will not commence during the Stage 1.
 Instruments will not be introduced to 4 th graders during the 2020-2021 school year.
 Chorus, band and orchestra will not commence during stage 2.
-We are considering virtual 5th grade instrumental lessons. as cafeterias, auditoriums and outdoors weather permitting with additional PPE.
-Chorus, band and orchestra will not commence during stage 3 due to social distancing requirements and limited large group instruction availability.
-5th grade inperson and virtual instrumental lessons will take place.
-Chorus, band and orchestra will not commence during stage 4 due to social distancing requirements and limited large group instruction availability 5th grade in- person and virtual instrumental lessons will take place.
-Physical Education The district will: -Ensure that all physical education classes maintain 12 feet distance in all directions when participating in activities that result in heavy breathing. -Utilize outdoor spaces a much as possible for physical education classes. -Make curricular changes that focus on individual pursuits and skills as well as the use of games and activities that require nonphysical contact.
-Utilize our learning Consistent with State and County guidance, classes will be 6 feet apart -Make curricular changes that focus on individual pursuits and skills as well as the use of games and activities that require nonphysical contact.
-Utilize our learning management systems to provide video demonstrations and modeling of activities.
+We are considering virtual 5 th grade instrumental lessons. as cafeterias, auditoriums and outdoors weather permitting with additional PPE.
+Chorus, band and orchestra will not commence during stage 3 due to social distancing requirements and limited large group instruction availability 5 th grade in- person and virtual instrumental lessons will take place.
+Chorus, band an, orchestr will not commend during sta 4 due to social distancin requireme and limitu large gro instructio availabiliti 5 th grade i person at virtual instrumen lessons w take plac Physical Education The district will: -Ensure that all physical education classes maintain 12 feet distance in all directions when participating in activities that result in heavy breathing.
+Consisten with State and Coun guidance, -Utilize outdoor spaces a much as possible for physical education classes. classes w be 6 feet apart -Make curricular changes that focus on individual pursuits and skills as well as the use of games and activities that require nonphysical contact.
+Utilize our learning management systems to provide video demonstrations and modeling of activities. -Point